-Zen priest Liên Shutt teaches a short meditation to foster compassion beings in search of refuge.
+Zen priest Liên Shutt teaches a short meditation to foster compassion for beings in search of refuge.

 Many people think Buddhism is about getting rid of desire.
 Really, our main focus is on promoting non-harming in the world.
 We look at how we can alleviate suffering.

 Given the social climate of the world today, people often ask, “How do I know when to meditate and when to take action?”

 I first met my teacher, Zenkei Blanche Hartman, during a Martin Luther King Day march many years ago.
 She died last year.
 In the later years of her teaching, she was very focused on the Buddhist practice of metta.
 Metta means “loving-kindness” or “goodwill,” and it’s a practice that helps us to access the qualities of groundedness and non-harming in the service of compassion.

 Classically, we recite four phrases in metta practice.
 However, as a child, I lived through the war in Vietnam.
 As a result, a sense of home and safety is very important to me, so I’ve added a line referencing safety, based on tradition teachings on compassion, or the wish to alleviate suffering.

 The five phases are:

 May I be filled with loving-kindness [or goodwill, or unconditional friendliness].

 May I be well.

 These are all things that everyone in the world is looking for, and should have as a human right.